O’Connor, Acciani & Levy is no longer accepting cases for Benicar.

 Have you or someone the you love suffered from a gastrointestinal condition or cardiovascular problem as a result of taking this dangerous drug?

-Contact us today to schedule a free, confidential consultation.
+Contact our Cincinnati Benicar lawyers today to schedule a free, confidential consultation.
 We charge no upfront costs or legal fees unless you recover compensation.

 FDA WARNINGS ABOUT BENICAR

 Benicar, or olmesartan, is in a group of drugs called angiotensin II receptor antagonists.
 These drugs are used to treat blood pressure by keeping blood vessels from narrowing.

 Since the drug first entered the market, a number of studies have identified links to dangerous side effects, including sprue-like enteropathy, an intestinal condition that mimics the symptoms of celiac disease.